 The basic components of the Environmental Engineering (ENEN) PhD degree are:

 - Minimum of 18 credit-hours of doctoral dissertation research (ENEN 899)

 - Public oral defense and submission of written doctoral dissertation

 Students seeking a PhD are also required to pass a written qualifying examination.
 The PhD candidate must take at least 18 hours of dissertation credits (ENEN 899) and produce a dissertation that demonstrates a significant contribution to the state-of-the-art in the topic selected.
 The PhD dissertation committee is required to include at least one external member.
-There is a residency requirement for PhD students and a qualifying exam and dissertation proposal defense are required for candidacy to the PhD program.
+The major milestones for PhD program include: qualifying exam, proposal defense and final dissertation defense.